When quality makes you more money than quantity.

 Everyone can relate.
 How often do we get approached to support a cause?
 With so many school fundraisers out there, most likely a lot.
-If you’re a parent, you may be able to relate to both bombarding others, as well as feeling bombarded.
+If you're a parent, you may be able to relate to both bombarding others and feeling bombarded.

-But there’s hope.
-There is a 'win win' solution.
-Can groups do fewer fundraisers, yet still meet their financial goals?
+But there's hope.
+There is a 'win-win' solution.
+Can groups do fewer fundraisers yet still meet their financial goals?
 This would make everyone much happier.
-Here are 3 ways schools can limit the number of sales they do while keeping everyone sane at the end of the day.
+Here are three ways schools can limit their sales while keeping everyone sane at the end of the day.

 1. Choose the Right Fundraising Products

-When it comes to selecting a product, be sure to do your homework.
-Products that offer a higher profit percent may not be your best option.
-This is a common marketing strategy employed by companies.
+When selecting a product, be sure to do your homework.
+Products that offer a higher profit percentage may not be your best option.
+This is a standard marketing strategy employed by companies.
 Resist the urge to choose campaigns only on profit margin.
-These types of programs can end up yielding lower than average sales results.
+These types of programs can end up yielding lower-than-average sales results.

-Would you rather put more money in your pocket or make a higher profit percentage off what you end up selling?
+Would you instead put more money in your pocket or make a higher profit percentage off what you sell?

-This is an over-simplified example but you get the point.
-It could have been that people were more receptive to the lower price point.
+This is an oversimplified example, but you get the point.
+People could have been more receptive to the lower price point.

-It's also a good idea to vary the types of sales you do.
+It's also a good idea to vary your sales types.
 Do your homework by researching the various opportunities that are out there.
-Contrary to what you might think, there are pros and cons to every product.
+Contrary to what you might think, every product has pros and cons.
 So make sure you learn which ones will work best for your group.

 2. Allow More Time Between School Fundraisers

-Your students will work harder if they know they won’t need to sell as often.
-And if they know in advance when your sales will take place, even better.
+Your students will work harder if they know they won't need to sell as often.
+And if they know when your sales will occur, even better.

 - Having one fundraiser right after another.

-- Doing more than 1 fundraiser at a time.
+- Doing more than one fundraiser at a time.

 Yet fundraising over time is like a marathon.
-It's important to have a plan mapped out.
+It's essential to have a plan mapped out.
 Spread out your sales so people don't get burned out.

-Organized sponsors take the time to plan their fundraisers in advance.
-They then schedule a meeting with their group to let them know what the overall goals and expectations are.
+Organized sponsors take the time to plan their fundraisers.
+They then schedule a meeting with their group to let them know the overall goals and expectations.
 Everyone needs to understand when they will be selling.
 This way, it becomes more of a mutual agreement between you and your parents.
-Last minute pleas don't end up being as effective.
+Last-minute pleas don't end up being as effective.

-Spur of the moment sales also don't project a good image and appear unprofessional.
-Once you've rolled out your plan, be sure to stick with it, regardless.
+Spur-of-the-moment sales also don't project a good image and appear unprofessional.
+Once you've rolled out your plan, stick with it, regardless.
 This helps build mutual trust.
 At the same time, inform your group that if sales goals are not met, the group will need to get by with less.

 3. Focus on Quality Fundraising

-Fewer campaigns leads to more willing participants.
+Fewer campaigns lead to more willing participants.
 But you still need a plan to be successful.
 Focus on quality over quantity.
-Working to get the most out of each sale will bring in more money for your group in the end.
+Working to get the most out of each sale will bring more money to your group.

 Don't assume your students are ready to go just because they have their supplies in hand.
 To ensure success, you will need to: